Edwin M. Watson

-Edwin Martin "Pa" Watson (December 10, 1883 – February 20, 1945) was a US Army Major General and a friend and senior aide to President Franklin Roosevelt, serving both as a military advisor and Appointments Secretary, a role that is now encompassed under the duties of the White House Chief of Staff.
+Edwin Martin "Pa" Watson (December 10, 1883 – February 20, 1945) was a U.S. Army Major General and a friend and senior aide to President Franklin Roosevelt, serving both as a military advisor and Appointments Secretary, a role that is now encompassed under the duties of the White House Chief of Staff.

 Early life and career

-Edwin M. Watson was born on December 10, 1883 in Eufaula, Alabama.
+Edwin M. Watson was born on December 10, 1883, in Eufaula, Alabama.
 Raised in Virginia, he was the son of a businessman in the tobacco industry.

 He attended the United States Military Academy at West Point, among contemporaries George S. Patton and Jonathan Wainwright.
-Watson entered with the Class of 1906 on June 16, 1902 but was discharged for a deficiency in mathematics on April 9, 1903.
-He was readmitted as a plebe on August 23, 1903 but resigned in the middle of his third class year on December 29, 1904.
-He re-entered the Academy as a member of the third class in August 1905 and graduated in the Class of 1908.
+Watson entered with the Class of 1906 on June 16, 1902, but was discharged for a deficiency in mathematics on April 9, 1903.
+He was readmitted as a plebe on August 23, 1903, but resigned in the middle of his third class year on December 29, 1904.
+He re-entered the academy as a member of the third class in August 1905 and graduated in the Class of 1908.